genestack/admin-docs/docs/deployment/helm/how-to-deploy.md

 - Helm 3+

-- [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) for downloading Helm chart
+- [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) for getting permissions to download Helm chart

 ## Deployment Information

 - All main ODM settings are presented in the Deployment Helm Chart.

-- To deploy ODM, you need a `StorageClass` and `IngressClass`.
+- To deploy ODM `StorageClass` and `IngressClass` have to be configured in Kubernetes Cluster.

-- If you are using Prometheus Operator, then you can set up automatic collection of metrics through parameter `serviceMonitor` in the Deployment Helm Chart.
+- To enable automatic metrics collection when using Prometheus Operator, configure the `serviceMonitor` parameter in the Helm Chart.

-- We provide a tool to automatically update credentials from the [ECR](https://aws.amazon.com/ecr/) (in it we store our images), but you can use your own.
+- We provide a tool that automates the process of updating credentials for [ECR](https://aws.amazon.com/ecr/), where our container images are hosted.

-    - It should be remembered that the ECR password is given for 12 hours.
+This tool ensures seamless access to ECR by handling credential rotation.

-- If you are using an external data mount (for example NFS), then you must create a PVC in Kubernetes before deploying.
+    - It's important to note that the ECR password is valid for a duration of 12 hours.

 ## Deployment process